LukaGiorgadze/react-styled-kit/README.md

 All test and stories files are located in folder of component, for example:

+* /ui/elements/
+    * button.jsx
+    * button.test.jsx
-* /ui/elements/button/
+    * button.stories.jsx
-    * index.jsx
+    * slider.jsx
-    * index.test.jsx
+    * slider.test.jsx
-    * index.stories.jsx
+    * slider.stories.jsx

 We have aliases for shorten directory (component/file) access, for example, if you want to import something from